davidjbradshaw/iframe-resizer/README.md

 ### contentWindowBodyMagin

-	default: 8  (in px)
+	default: null
-	type: number
+	type: string || number

 Setting is used to override the default browser body tag style.
-As we cannot reliably read this value and it's not included in the figure returned by `document.body.offsetHeight`.
-So the only way to reliably work out this value is to set it.

-The default value of 8px is the preset value in FireFox; however, you will most likely want to set this to zero so that the content of you iFrame is at the edge of the iFrame.
+A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
+Number values are converted into px.

 ### enablePublicMethods